suprachakra/Airline-Revenue-Optimization-System/Tech_Strategy/Forecasting_Model_Design.md

 ### 2.1 Model Catalog

-Below are the detailed tables for Qatar Airways Forecasting Models.
+Below are the detailed tables for example like Qatar Airways Forecasting Models.
 Each table includes additional columns for Retrain Frequency and Fallback Strategy; designed to capture the complete details for each model category, ensuring that every model’s operational parameters and contingency plans are clearly defined.

----

 #### **Cargo Models (22 Models)**